 Your job can be stressful at times and, as a paralegal, being organized is one of your key skills and requirements.
-This should apply to your morning routine as much as anything else to save your decision making skills for later.
+This should apply to your morning routine as much as anything else to save your decision-making skills for later.

 Recent research reports that streamlining any common task can free up critical analysis and decision-making skills for later in the day when they’re more important.

 With that in mind, the capsule wardrobe has become a concept embraced by professionals and high-achievers.
-The capsule wardrobe is supposed to pare down your clothing options for day-to-day use, eliminate unnecessary pieces from your closed, and minimize clutter and garment care while being versatile enough to take you through any standard day in any season.
+The capsule wardrobe is supposed to pare down your clothing options for day-to-day use, eliminate unnecessary pieces from your closet, and minimize clutter and garment care while being versatile enough to take you through any standard day in any season.
 It does not include special-purpose clothing for activities or hobbies – you’re on your own there.
 But from the boardroom to the boardwalk, from the courtroom to the tennis court, the capsule wardrobe will serve.

 Here, we’ve outlined a guide to a sample capsule wardrobe for male paralegals specifically, as the paralegal career requires a certain amount of business formal wear in various legal environments.